hydroffice/hyo2_soundspeed/docs/in_brief.rst

 introduced to enhance code maintainability (e.g., Python 3 support) and to store the collected data for further processing and analysis.

+The current development of Sound Speed Manager is partially supported by:

+* NOAA grant NA15NOS4000200, and
+* NSF grant 1150574.

 Operation modes
 ===============